Standing Split: Step-by-Step Instructions

 Pay close attention to the standing leg, especially the angle of the knee.
 The knee will tend to rotate inwardly: Be sure to rotate the thigh outwardly and turn the knee so the kneecap faces straight ahead.

 Feel how the downward energy of the standing leg creates an upward movement in the raised leg.
 Don’t focus on how high your raised leg goes; instead, work toward directing equal energy into both legs.
 You can hold the raised leg more or less parallel to the floor, or try to raise it slightly higher; ideally your torso should descend as the leg ascends.
-If you’re flexible you can grasp the back of the standing-leg ankle with the opposite-side hand.
+If you’re flexible you can grasp the back of the standing-leg ankle with your hand.

 Stay for 30 seconds to 1 minute.
 Then, lower the raised leg with an exhale and repeat on the other side for the same length of time.